n8n-io/n8n-docs/docs/integrations/builtin/credentials/bamboohr.md

 ## Using API Key

-To set up this credential, you will need:
+To configure this credential, you'll need:

 - Your BambooHR **Subdomain**: the part between `https://` and `.bamboohr.com`
 - A BambooHR **API Key**